getnamingo/registry/docs/configuration.md

         // ... more name servers as needed ...
     ],
     'dns_soa' => 'hostmaster.example.com', // SOA email address
+    'zone_mode' => 'default', // How the BIND zone is generated, 'nice' is also available

     // URS Configuration
     'urs_imap_host' => '{your_imap_server:993/imap/ssl}INBOX', // IMAP host for URS
     'urs_imap_username' => 'your_username', // IMAP username for URS